rjpw/rjpw.github.io/_posts/2015-3-9-d3-ang-react.md

 Now let's take a look at the code from the perspective of user interaction.
 You'll notice that very few of the blocks in this code are expected to be run in response to user events.
 Only the *brushmove* function fits the bill (defined in block 15).
 The rest of this code, 14 of 15 blocks, runs in response to one single event: the initial page load.

 How should we proceed if we need to dynamically react to the wider range of events?
-We introduced a few such scenarios in [Part I]({% post_url 2015-3-2-managing-visualization-state %}), for example axis and scale changes, undo/redo, etc. Any answer must be aware of the the lifecycle of HTML and/or SVG elements rendered to our application's DOM.
+We introduced a few such scenarios [last week]({% post_url 2015-3-2-managing-visualization-state %}), for example axis and scale changes, undo/redo, etc. Any answer must be aware of the the lifecycle of HTML and/or SVG elements rendered to our application's DOM.

 Taking the *stateful* approach (a.k.a. *retained* mode) to solving this question the developer would need to consider which DOM elements were created at page load and then insert/modify/delete them appropriately.
 This is a good news/bad news story.
 The *good news* is that this is precisely what D3 offers.
 The *bad news* is that they have to anticipate exactly the kinds of changes that might be expected and then write D3 code to manage them.
 This can start out as a simple matter, but then eventually, as more interactive features are added, it can devolve into wrestling match against their own perfectly reasonable early design decisions.